JohnDuongOC/keyword-project/README.md

 ![](images/p1_top_10_profitable_keywords.png)

-I am a seeing an overall net profit with the average RPC higher than the average CPC indicates that clicks are, on average, profitable.
+I am seeing an overall net profit with the average RPC higher than the average CPC indicates that clicks are, on average, profitable.
 Our RR standing at 89% shows great effectiveness in redirecting users towards our landing pages.

 2. Looking at the data from Period 1 in aggregate and at the keyword level, what changes, if any, would you suggest the SEM account manager make?